oogles/djem/docs/topics/models.rst

     DJEM_COMMON_INFO_REQUIRE_USER_ON_SAVE = False

-This allows the use of ``CommonInfoMixin`` and all related functionality without the strict requirement of passing the ``user`` argument to methods that save/update the record.
+This allows the use of ``Auditable`` and all related functionality without the strict requirement of passing the ``user`` argument to methods that save/update the record.
 If passed, it will still be used as described above, but not providing it will not raise an exception.
 Of course, the methods won't automatically populate the appropriate fields, either.
 This means that ``user_created`` and ``user_modified`` will need to be manually populated when creating, and ``user_modified`` will need to be manually populated when updating.

 .. warning::